 Files and directories with the timestamp and reverse timestamp:

 For displaying the files and directories based on timestamp, we can use “-t” option with ls command.

 We can combine -r option with -t timestamp, for files and directories in reverse timestamp.

-This is most used on day to day life, because it gives the recent modified files and directories information in the top order.
+This is most used in day to day life because it gives the recent modified files and directories information in the top order.
 Keep note of this for sure.